minfrin/mod_dav_access/README.md

     <Location /principal>

+      Dav on
+      DavAccess on
+      DavCalendar on
+      DavAccessPrincipal on

       # limit to logged in users
       AuthType basic
       require valid-user

-      # configration needed at the principal URL space
+      # configuration needed at the principal URL space
     </Location>

     Alias /calendar /home/calendar
     <Directory /home/calendar>
       Dav on
+      DavAccess on
+      DavCalendar on

       # limit to logged in users
       AuthType basic
       require valid-user

+      DavAccessPriviledge all
       DavAccessPrincipalUrl /principal/%{escape:%{REMOTE_USER}}

+      DavCalendarHome /calendar/%{escape:%{REMOTE_USER}}/
+      DavCalendarProvision /calendar/%{escape:%{REMOTE_USER}}/ %{REMOTE_USER}
+      DavCalendarTimezone UTC
     </Directory>

 # configuration in more detail